Bulk Buys: Iron ore closes in on $US180 per tonne, coal hostage to uncertainty

 China’s steel industry is producing 200 million tonnes per week, or 1.1bn tonnes on an annualised basis, according to market experts.

-One tonne of steel uses approximately 1.6 tonnes of iron ore, and therefore 125 million tonnes of iron ore would produce about 80 tonnes of steel.
+One tonne of steel uses approximately 1.6 tonnes of iron ore, and therefore 125 million tonnes of iron ore would produce about 80 million tonnes of steel.

 Shipments of iron ore from Brazil have been trimmed by various operational issues, including two separate dam failures at different mine sites.